ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 network, it is expected that the data volume residing at the ARM Archive will grow to a point that downloading is no longer feasible.
 Py-ART can play a major role in on-site processing and *dimensional reduction*.
 That is, Py-ART can be used in-situ and generate descriptive metadata about radar volumes.
-For example CFADs, (Yueter and Houze 1995) and QVPs (Ryzhkov et al, 2016) that are easier to download and can guide further data discovery.
+For example, CFADs (Yueter and Houze 1995) and QVPs (Ryzhkov et al, 2016) that are easier to download and can guide further data discovery.
 Accordingly code that can achieve this, especially novel new techniques in providing summary data, will be prioritized.